jokull/python-ts-graphql-demo/README.md

 Inside `.vscode/settings.json` you'll see how to have nice VS Code mypy errors, import sorting and code formatting.
 Pylance does not yet deal well with declarative type hinted SQLAlchemy models.
-However there are pretty good SQLA type stubs and a mypy plugin.
-That's why in the settings you'll see `python.analysis.typeCheckingMode` switched off and mypy enabled instead.
+However there are pretty good SQLA type stubs for mypy.